jasonwoodland/httpcli/README.md

 PUT some/resource --data name="value" array=[1, 2, 3] object={a=b, x=y}
 ```

+### Changelog

+#### 26 Sep 2017
+  - Now detects more JSON Content-Types
+  - Able to set request headers
+  - You can now set the Cookie header conveniently with `-c`
+  - Ability to print request headers
+  - Now remembers the last path/resource from the previous session

 ### To do
-Let me know if you would like to see any of these features implemented (or any you can think of).

-  - [ ] Ability to set request headers
+  - [x] Ability to set request headers
+  - [x] View request headers
+  - [ ] View entire request
   - [ ] Persistent data and queries between sessions
   - [ ] Persistent cookies between sessions
   - [ ] Persistent history
+  - [ ] Make requests with form body data
   - [x] An easier way to send JSON in the request message body. (-d flag)
   - [ ] Ability to read persistent data/queries and cookies
   - [ ] Ability to delete cookies